IBM/docker101/lab1.md

 Completing this lab results in a bunch of running containers on your host.
 Let's clean these up.

-1. Run `docker container stop [container id]` for each container that is running.
-You can also use the names of the containers that you specified before.

-First get a list of the containers running using `docker container ls`.
+1. First get a list of the containers running using `docker container ls`.

 ```sh
 $ docker container ls
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                     NAMES